 Introduce a weekly family ritual – maybe around the dinner table – where everyone shares something brave they did this week.
 This is an opportunity to show them that courage comes in many different shapes and sizes and that even adults struggle with being brave sometimes.
 It’s a way to prime them for taking risks and doing things that they might not otherwise do – even if it’s just to be able to tell you about it.

 Brave is about doing what’s right for them.

 Sometimes courage is about doing the scary thing, and sometimes it’s about doing the right thing.
-Let’s say a bunch of friends are going to watch a scary movie.
-It’s easy for kids to think the brave thing is watching the movie, but if it doesn’t feel right to be wathing it, the brave thing is actually saying ‘no’.
-Saying no to something that doesn’t feel right is one of the bravest things we humans can do.
+Let’s say a bunch of friends is going to watch a scary movie.
+It’s easy for kids to think the brave thing is watching the movie, but if it doesn’t feel right to be watching it, the brave thing is actually saying ‘no’.
+Saying ‘no’ to something that doesn’t feel right is one of the bravest things we humans can do.
 There are three clues that can help them wade through the noise and find the right thing to do:

 • Will it break an important rule or is it against the law?